IgnacioRamos1/spotify_test_playlist/README.md

 If you'd like to not have to input your playlist id everytime you can just leave them hardcoded in the script.

+The first time running the script it will open a new tab in your browser asking for authorization, press agree and it will start working.